ngi-indi/module-blockchain/TokenDistributionV1/README.md

 - **removeValidator**: the contract owner removes a validator;
 - **request**: the recipient issues a withdraw request for a given token amount.
 This is only possible if there are not other pending requests.
 The request expires after the timeout;
 - **approve**: a validator can vote for the withdrawal request;
-- **withdraw**: if the withdraw request is approved, this action transfer the tokens to the recipient.
+- **withdraw**: if the withdraw request is approved, this action transfers the tokens to the recipient.

 ## Commands